What’s more disturbing than when someone Tries to Cut YOu Down For NO Reason?

 Consider the Merit of Their Criticism

 Some of the most valuable feedback you’ll ever receive comes wrapped in ugly packaging.
-A person might deliver it harshly, sarcastically, or at the worst possible moment—but if you can separate the message from the delivery, you might find something inside that truly benefits you.
+A person might deliver it harshly, sarcastically, or at the worst possible moment—but if you can separate the message from the delivery, you might find something valuable inside that truly benefits you.

-What exactly did I say or do that they’re focused on?
+What exactly did I say or do that the critic is focused on?
+How would an impartial observer describe that behavior?

 Next, look for the values embedded in the criticism.
 If they called you “careless,” it must mean they value being careful.
 If they say you “talk too much,” it must mean they want more quiet or space for others to speak, or something like that.
 Ask yourself: